Qualifications for Services

-- Short-term services will be initiated at the boundary school by the student's parent/guardian and a Health Professional Statement of Needs note.
+- Short-term services will be initiated at the attending school by the student's parent/guardian and a Health Professional Statement of Needs note.

-- The student will remain enrolled at their boundary school (current if on permit) with their current courses.
+- The student will remain enrolled at their attending school (current if on permit) with their assigned courses.

 - The student will have an attendance code “H” entered for each period and day that they are on H&H.

 - The Registration Form for Home and Hospital Instruction, the Professional Statement of Needs and the Short Term Home and Hospital Instruction Disclosure Statement must be submitted to Noreen Samowitz, in the Curriculum Department, at the District Office.

 - The Monthly Teaching Log and Mileage forms must be signed and sent to Noreen Samowitz at the end of every month for teacher payment.

-- The H&H teacher assignment will be made by the boundary school administrator.
+- The H&H teacher assignment will be made by the attending school administrator.

-- Administrator will meet with the assigned teacher to explain the H&H procedures, provide necessary documentation and answer questions.
+- The administrator will meet with the assigned teacher to explain the H&H procedures, provide necessary documentation and answer questions.

-- The H&H teacher at the middle and high school levels will collect and return the student's assignments at the designated location (usually the Counseling Center or the Attendance Office).
+- The H&H teacher at the middle and high school levels will collect and return the student's assignments at the designated location (Counseling Center, Attendance Office or other).